- Religion and Philosophy

 Many people believe pigs are dirty animals.
-Even if you wash them they will return to dirt.
-It looks as if pigs enjoy being dirty than clean.
+They like staying in dirt more than being clean.
+This is justified by the fact pigs like staying in a muddy place.
 Is this true?
 According to Ezine Articles this is not the case.
 In the article, ‘Pig Characteristics and Traits – Understanding Their Behavior Will Help You To Take Care of Pigs,’ it is noted by Sarah F. Brown, “One of the distinct pig characteristics is their cleanliness.
 Contrary to other people’s belief, pigs are generally clean animals.
 This is shown by their choice of toilet far away from their food and water troughs and their shelter.
 They will also not sleep or lay near the manure.
 They use mud to block their sensitive skin from the sun and insect bites.”

 It will come as a shock to many that pigs are one of the top intelligent animals in the animal kingdom.
 In the same article, Sarah notes that pigs are smarter animals in that they can learn new behaviors and scientists believe they are smarter than primates and three-year old children.
 “The reason why pig farmers create strong pens and fences is that pigs can escape from even a relatively good fence.
 They are known to work in pairs and sometimes, smarter swine even open other pens to let other pigs escape.”